 Dental insurance policies usually stipulate whether orthodontic treatment is covered specifically or at all.
 In some cases, the insurer may pay a significant portion of the cost.
 Questions you may want to ask your provider include:

-- Who is covered on my plan?
+- Who is covered with my plan?

 - Which services will be completely covered, and which are partially covered?